Implementing User Input with Read-Variable in SPE

 Write-Host "Value entered by user: " $textField

 The return type of the Parameter will depend on the editor that you used for it.
 In this example, the editor is a simple text box, so you will get a string for $textField.
 If you use other editors like a droplist, you can get a Sitecore Item object, or an array of Items if using multi-list editors.
-We will talk about Parameter Editors in my next post.
+We will talk about Parameter Editors in the next section.

 Finally, you should always close the Script window after your script has finished running.
 Make sure to end your scripts with the following sentence: